nginxinc/nginx-loadbalancer-kubernetes/docs/NginxKubernetesLoadbalancer.md

 - Calculate the difference in the list, and create new Nginx API calls to update the Upstream list, adding or removing the changes needed to mirror the nginx-ingress Service Endpoints list
 - Log these changes

-6. Optional:  Make Nginx API calls to update the entire Upstream list, regardless of what the existing list contains.  *Not sure how NginxPlus responds when you try to add a duplicate server entry via the API - I believe it just fails with no effect to the existing server entry and established connections - needs to be tested*
+6. Optional:  Make Nginx API calls to update the entire Upstream list, regardless of what the existing list contains.  *Nginx will allow for the addition of duplicate server to the upstream block using the API, so at some point a process to "clean up and verify" the upstream list should be considered.
+It is possible that the Nginx-Plus-Go_Client already does this function.*

 <br/>

-## PM/PD Suggestion - to build this new Controller, use the existing Nginx Ingress Controller framework/code, to create this new k8s Controller, leveraging the Enterprise class, supportable code Nginx already has on hand.
+## PM/PD Suggestion - to build this new Controller, use the existing Nginx Ingress Controller framework/code, to create this new k8s LB Controller, leveraging the Enterprise class, supportable code Nginx already has on hand.
+Or perhaps, add this Loadbalancer solution as a new Feature to the exising Ingress Controller ( NIC, after all, is already watching the nginx-ingress namespace and services ).

 <br/>

-## Example Nginx Plus API request for Upstream block changes
+## Example Nginx Plus API requests for Upstream block changes

 <br/>